Conflict Complaints Division

 - Preparation of the Corporate Services No Fear Act Report to Congress (No Fear Report) and the EEO-462 Report to the EEOC.

-- Conducting EEO training for Departmental Management offices, subcomponents and non-Departmental Management staff offices.
+- Conducting EEO training for Departmental Management offices, subcomponents and non-Departmental Management staff offices.; and

 - Advice, guidance and technical assistance on creation of a positive work environment free from discrimination.